cerberus-zone/cerberus_website/docs/faq.md

 :::

 ::: details When will the snapshots happen?
-There have been not set dates yet.

-- Snapshop for $HUAHUA will be announced early March 2022 (few weeks).
-The airdrop will not happen at that time.
-- Snapshop for $ATOM is TBD
-- Snapshop for $OSMO is TBD
+- $HUAHUA snapshot -> Saturday March 12, 2022 @ 12 AM UTC
+- $ATOM snapshot -> Saturday March 12, 2022 @ 12 AM UTC
+- $OSMO snapshot -> Saturday March 12, 2022 @ 12 AM UTC
   :::

 ::: details When will the airdrops/coin distribution happen?

-There have been not set dates yet.
+The airdrop dates have not been set yet.

-- Airdrop for $HUAHUA will be announce mid-March 2022
+- Airdrop for $HUAHUA is TBD
 - Airdrop for $ATOM is TBD
 - Airdrop for $OSMO is TBD
   :::